Harry Smith Vacation Studentships

 Enquiries about this scheme should be made by email to firstname.lastname@example.org or by phone: +44 (0)20 3034 4882.

-Applications for the 2020 scheme will open in December 2019.
+Applications for the 2020 scheme are now open.

 Please read all the information on this page carefully and ensure you have read and agreed to the grants terms and conditions before submitting and application.